-Both values are integrated into your application layer and take part in the activation process.
-The SDK looks for these values and will not activate our main core if they do not exist or have expired.
+It is integrated into your application layer and take part in the activation process.
+The SDK looks for this value and will not activate our main core if it does not exist or has expired.

-Any end-user device that activates the application for the first time sends its device's unique identifier to our license service, and your activation counter is increased by 1.
+Any end-user device that activates the application for the first time sends its device's unique identifier to our license service, and the activation counter is increased by 1.

 When the activations counter reaches the maximum limit, the SDK will not work with any additional devices.

 When your contract expires, the SDK will not work with any end-user device.